Improved Scaling Laws via Weak-to-Strong Generalization in Random Feature Ridge Regression: Scaling laws for the test error

-\end{corollary}
+} \end{corollary}

-We note that W2SG can only happen if \emph{(i)} $r >1/2$ and \emph{(ii)} the student width is larger than the teacher width $\gamma_{p_\ss} > \gamma_{p_\st}$.
+We note that W2SG can only happen if the student width is larger than the teacher width $\gamma_{p_\ss} > \gamma_{p_\st}$ (see \eqref{eq:condcoro3}) and $r >1/2$ (see { the discussions below \eqref{eq:gamma-p-target-small}}).
 Notably, in this regime, the scaling law can be improved even when $\tau_\st^2 = 0,$ i.e., the teacher is trained with clean labels.

 \paragraph*{Discussion.} Corollaries \ref{coro:w2s-cond-var}-\ref{coro:w2s-cond-bias} above identify a set of conditions on the number of training samples, model size and regularization allowing the student to improve upon the scaling law of the teacher.
 To interpret such conditions, we focus on two special cases: \emph{(i)} the \emph{kernel limit}, in which both teacher and student have a very large number of features, i.e., $\gamma_{p_\st}=\gamma_{p_\ss}=\infty$, and \emph{(ii)} the \emph{approximation limit}, in which the student has a very large number of samples labeled by the teacher, i.e., $\gamma_{n_\ss}=\infty$.